Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/TA_Splunk-ConfVersion/README.md

 #### File change monitor polling interval
 By default, Splunk logs changes in the `$SPLUNK_HOME/etc/` directory every 10 minutes.<br>
-In some cases, it may be desirable to do this more frequently, to ensure that no filechanges are missed.
-If this is desired, add the following to local/inputs.conf:
+In some cases, it may be desirable to do this more frequently, to ensure that no filechanges are missed.<br>
+If this is desired, add the following to `local/inputs.conf`:
 ```conf
 ...
 [fschange:$SPLUNK_HOME/etc]